yt-project/yt/doc/source/analyzing/objects.rst

 -------------------------------

 Data objects can be cut by their field values using the ``cut_region`` method.
-For example, this could be used to compute the total mass within a certain temperature range, as in the following example.
+For example, this could be used to compute the total gas mass within a certain temperature range, as in the following example.

 .. notebook-cell::